RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 and once you stake them the process takes about 4 more hours to get new mature coins, unless some have been found in between (it's a constant process).

-## Do I have to leave my wallet unencrypted to be able to stake?

-If you encrypt your wallet, you will need to unlock it to be able to stake.
-If you only want to stake, make sure to leave unlock for staking checked when unlocking the wallet.
-\[passphrase\] 86400`, that would unlock it for 24 hours for staking.

-Your wallet file remains encrypted and since you do not have to enable external RPC access for mining anymore, it's safe aside from physical access or perhaps memory leakage.

 ## Can I stake with encrypted wallet?